Colinax/Fraggy-Backend-Theme/README.md

 If you like my work or are using it for commercial websites then please donate, or just buy me a beer or two to help me keep Fraggy Backend Theme up to date.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/JonathanNessier)

-# Changelog

-**v1.6.0 - Released on 2017-06-30**

- * Optimized for WBCE 1.2
- * Fixed #20
- * Fixed #21
- * Fixed #22
- * Updated dependencies (for development only)
- * Optimized page tree
- * Fixed missing Bootstrap icons
- * Updated Bootstrap Datetimepicker
- * Fixed missing timepicker in Bootstrap Datetimepicker

-## Older versions

-You can see the summary of releases and the changes in each release [here](https://github.com/rjgamer/Fraggy-Backend-Theme/releases).

 # Author